Thru-Echoes/thru-echoes.github.com/index.md

   creditlink:
 ---

-This site will feature projects I am either working on or recently completed.
-These projects may involve code from languages such as JavaScript, R, or Python.
-In addition, I may include thoughts on concepts relating to the state of modern science, open access / source, evolution and who knows what else - enjoy!

-## What exactly?
+I am a PhD student at UC Berkeley working on computational ecology.
+I am very interested in open source & access, data science & visualization, the state of modern science, and the stochastic nature of subjective & objective reality.
+Modelization by random realization.

+## My Research and Broader Goals

-I like to use genetic algorithms, machine learning, and other computational methods to address questions in ecology and evolution.
-In addition, I want to help create software (primarily browser based) that helps those who do not have extensive programming experience be able to use computational tools.
-I am primarily working on improving the web-based parts of the Nova modeling software - both as client- and server-side environments - to be able to provide researchers and educators a means of building simulations that use components from dynamical systems, spatial, and agent-based modeling paradigms.
+I like to use genetic algorithms, mathematical modeling, and other computational methods (like machine-learning!) to address questions in ecology and evolution.
+My big-scale dreams are to help create software (primarily browser-based) aimed at those who do not have extensive programming experience.
+This may refer to computational software - think R for mathematical modeling - and ecology and other academic researchers, students, or teachers.
+I am primarily working on improving the web-based parts of the Nova modeling software, both as client- and server-side environments, to be able to provide researchers and educators a means of building simulations that use components from dynamical systems, spatial, and agent-based modeling paradigms.

 ### Tools